sinefunc/jquery.hashlisten/README.md

 This is often used for pages that have many states.
-If each state is represented by a different hash in the URL (for instance, http://site.com/#edit), the back button will work correctly.
+If each state is represented by a different hash in the URL (for instance, http://site.com/#edit), clicking the back button will return the page to the previous state.

 The challenge: there is no browser event fired after clicking the back button.
 Hashlisten solves that by continuously monitoring